networkoptix/nx_open/readme.md

 ATTENTION: On **Windows**, you can use a regular `cmd` console, because `build.bat` calls the `vcvars64.bat` which comes with the Visual Studio and properly sets PATH and other environment variables to enable using the 64-bit compiler and linker.
-If you don't use `build.bat`, you may call `vcvars64.bat` from your console, or use the console available from the Start menu as `VS#### x64 Native Tools Command Prompt`, where `####` is `2019` or `2022`.
+If you don't use `build.bat`, you may call `vcvars64.bat` from your console, or use the console available from the Start menu as `VS2022 x64 Native Tools Command Prompt`.
 Do not use the Visual Studio Command Prompt available from the Visual Studio main menu, because it sets up the environment for the 32-bit compiler and linker.

 For **cross-compiling** on Linux or MacOS, set the CMake variable `<targetDevice>`: add the argument `-DtargetDevice=<value>`, where <value> is one of the following: